null

 These numerous copies or adaptations of 18th century furniture, come with a desire to refurbish the national palaces: the Tuileries, Saint-Cloud, Compiègne, etc. The Garde-Meuble impérial bought back old furniture which were put up for sale to refurnish the royal houses.

 TheEmpress Eugenie played a major role in this historicist craze.
 She particularly Louis XVI styles because of her admiration for the character of Marie-Antoinette.
 The crown commissioned rigorous copies of antique furniture by Jean-Henri Riesener (1734-1806), notably Louis XV's secrétaire à cylindre in the Château de Versailles.
-In addition, the Grohé brothers created a set to furnish the Galerie François Ier, and Jeanselme, who took over the Jacob firm, made 18th-century armchairs for the Château de Saint-Cloud.
+On the other hand, the Grohé brothers created a set to furnish the Galerie François Ier, and Jeanselme, who had taken over the Jacob firm, made eighteenth-century armchairs for the Château de Saint-Cloud.
 The style is even referred to as "Louis XVI - Empress".
 The pastiche specialists are Louis-Auguste-Alfred Beurdeley (1808-1882), Alexandre-Georges Fourdinois (1799-1871) and Henri Dasson (1825-1896).

 Grohé Louis XVI-style chests of drawers